-- a) the maximum term of the indeterminate sentence must be at least six years if the defendant is sentenced pursuant to section 70.00 of this chapter; - b) the term of the determinate sentence must be at least eight years if the defendant is sentenced pursuant to section 70.02 of this chapter; - c) the term of the determinate sentence must be at least twelve years if the defendant is sentenced pursuant to section 70.04 of this chapter; - d) the maximum term of the indeterminate sentence must be at least four years if the defendant is sentenced pursuant to section 70.05 of this chapter; and - e) the maximum term of the indeterminate sentence or the term of the determinate sentence must be at least ten years if the defendant is sentenced pursuant to section 70.06 of this chapter. - 4.
+- a. the maximum term of the indeterminate sentence must be at least six years if the defendant is sentenced pursuant to Section 70.00 of this chapter. - b. the term of the determinate sentence must be at least eight years if the defendant is sentenced pursuant to Section 70.02 of this chapter. - c. the term of the determinate sentence must be at least twelve years if the defendant is sentenced pursuant to Section 70.04 of this chapter. - d. the maximum term of the indeterminate sentence must be at least four years if the defendant is sentenced pursuant to Section 70.05 of this chapter. - e. the maximum term of the indeterminate sentence or the term of the determinate sentence must be at least ten years if the defendant is sentenced pursuant to Section 70.06 of this chapter. - 4.
 Notwithstanding any other provision of law, when a person is convicted of a hate crime pursuant to this article and the specified offense is a class A-1 felony, the minimum period of the indeterminate sentence shall be not less than twenty years. - 5.
-In addition to any of the dispositions authorized by this chapter, the court may require as part of the sentence imposed upon a person convicted of a hate crime pursuant to this article, that the defendant complete a program, training session or counseling session directed at hate crime prevention and education, where the court determines such program, training session or counseling session is appropriate, available and was developed or authorized by the court or local agencies in cooperation with organizations serving the affected community.
+In addition to any of the dispositions authorized by this chapter, the court may require as part of the sentence imposed upon a person convicted of a hate crime pursuant to this article, that the defendant complete a program, training session, or counseling session directed at hate crime prevention and education, where the court determines such program, training session, or counseling session is appropriate, available, and was developed or authorized by the court or local agencies in cooperation with organizations serving the affected community.

-- 1. The Student Handbook will contain information on bias related crime and its prevention.
-Such information will include: - a) The content of this regulation. - b) The content of the College's regulations on Discrimination & Harassment Grievance Procedure (Regulation 129), Student Code of Conduct (Regulation 600) and Disciplinary Procedures Regarding Violations of the Student Code of Conduct (Regulation # 601). - 2.
-Reporting a Bias Related Crime a.
+- 1. The Student Handbook will contain information on bias-related crime and its prevention.
+Such information will include: - a. the content of this regulation. - b. the content of the College's regulations on Discrimination & Harassment Grievance Procedure (Regulation No. 129), Student Code of Conduct (Regulation No. 600) and Disciplinary Procedures Regarding Violations of the Student Code of Conduct (Regulation No. 601). - 2.
+Reporting a Bias-Related Crime:

+If you are a victim of a bias-related crime, or you know or suspect that a member of the College community is a victim of a bias-related crime, the following services are available to you:

+- a.
 Trocaire College Security:

-If you are a victim of a bias-related crime, or you know or suspect that a member of the college community is a victim of a bias-related crime, the following services are available to you:
+- Choate Campus: 716-827-2500

-Choate Campus: 827-2500 Transit Road: 827-4300
+- Transit Road: 716-827-4300

 - b.
 Vice President of Enrollment & Student Affairs

 - c.
 Counselor

 - d.
 Buffalo Police Department: Dial 911